syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Layout.md

 ### Changing Label Style

-By using DataFormLayoutmanager class, you can set bold for label text by overriding [GenerateViewForLabel](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormLayoutManager~GenerateViewForLabel.html) method and also you can customize the editor by overriding the `OnEditorCreated` method.Here, BackgroundColor and TextColor of editor is customized.
+By using DataFormLayoutManager class, you can set bold for label text by overriding [GenerateViewForLabel](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormLayoutManager~GenerateViewForLabel.html) method and also you can customize the editor by overriding the `OnEditorCreated` method.Here, BackgroundColor and TextColor of editor is customized.

 {% tabs %}
 {% highlight c# %}